Aftabmullaa/AWSproject/README.md

 Task 2: Create one Company database, create an employee table having fields id, name, Contact-no, Address, Email-id, salary, Designation .
 Insert at least 5 records and fetch data
     from using different-2 select query.

+3. Different AWS task in file 4.Task 7 Oct.pdf :

+   Task 1: Create a website and take backup of it.
+Launch a new instance using backup in another region.

+   Task 2: Launch one server and create one website.
+Add 8GB additional volume and mount volume.